POEdeveloper/POE2Smoother/README.md

 Default STEAM path :</li>
 ...\common\Path of Exile\Bundles2 ... _index.bin, (open _index.bin for Steam).
 :x:<li>Your Antivirus might corrupt your key, it's a rare case, but it might happen.
-Make sure that you use a good AV!, :x:<li>Any PC change, hardware, or software (new OS), will make your key invalid.
-Please fix your PC before using the key!
+Make sure that you use a good AV!,:x:
+:x:<li>Any PC change, hardware, or software (new OS), will make your key invalid.
+Please fix your PC before using the key!:x: